legoadk/homebridge-particleio/README.md

 npm install sync-request
 ```

-Configure Homebridge to use your ParticleIo sccessorry, and restart!
+Configure Homebridge to use your ParticleIo accessory, and restart!